rikhoffbauer/chrome-devtools-mcp-server/README.md

 Check the performance of https://developers.chrome.com
 ```

+> [!NOTE]
-Note: The <code>autoConnect</code> option requires the user to start Chrome.
+> The <code>autoConnect</code> option requires the user to start Chrome.
+If the user has multiple active profiles, the MCP server will connect to the default profile (as determined by Chrome).
+The MCP server has access to all open windows for the selected profile.

 The Chrome DevTools MCP server will try to connect to your running Chrome
 instance.
 It shows a dialog asking for user permission.